-after they are completed.
+Modifications or additions to Improvements often occur after they are completed.
 All landscaping, recreation, and maintenance equipment, yard decorative items, outbuildings, decks, satellite dishes, or any new Improvement which is visible from the exterior of the home must be submitted for review and approval by the ARC.

-6.54 WALK-THROUGH AND FINAL ARC APPROVAL
+6.54 | WALK-THROUGH & FINAL ARC APPROVAL

-Following substantial completion of construction, the Contractor should invite a representative of the ARC to walk through and view the Improvements.
+Following substantial completion of construction, the Contractor should invite a representative of the ARC to walk-through and view the Improvements.
 The ARC will not review the interior elements of the Improvements.
 The ARC representative may develop a punch list of construction and landscape elements that do not conform to the Guidelines or the approved plans.
 A written punch list will be presented to the Contractor within 10 days of the walk-through in the event revisions are necessary.
 The Contractor will be required to satisfactorily modify or repair the Improvements so as to address each item on the punch list.
-The Contractor may invite an ARC representative on as many walk-throughs as final walk-through will occur when the ARC representative APPLICATION PACKAGE observes no remaining punch list items.
-The ARC representative will confirm in writing to the Owners that there are (APPLICABLE IF OWNER ELECTS TO CLEAR LAND no remaining punch list items and that the ARC is satisfied with the Improvements.
+The Contractor may invite an ARC representative on as many walk-throughs as necessary to verify completion of the punch list items; the final walk-through will occur when the ARC representative observes no remaining punch list items.
+The ARC representative will confirm in writing to the Owners that there are no remaining punch list items and that the ARC is satisfied with the Improvements.